National Public School educational institutions

 The National Public School (NPS) is one of India’s educational networks, founded by Dr. K. P. Gopalkrishna in 1959 in Bangalore.
 The New Indian Express included NPS in the top 20 best schools in Bangalore.
-NPS schools follow the CBSE curriculum, focusing on creating a supportive, innovative, and technologically advanced learning environment.
+NPS schools follow the CBSE curriculum, focusing on interesting and more studious than sporty curriculum.

 History

 The National Public School group was founded in 1959 by Dr. K.P.
 Gopalkrishna, an educationist with a visionary approach to schooling.
 The first NPS school was established in Bangalore, Karnataka, and quickly gained a reputation for its focus on all-round development.
 The success of the initial school led to the establishment of multiple branches, both within Bangalore and other parts of India.
-Newer campuses and franchise schools, such as NPS ITPL (established in 2018) and NPS North (opened in 2022), continue to carry forward the group’s legacy.
+Newer campuses and franchise schools, such as NPS ITPL (established in 2018) and NPS North (opened in 2022),NPS West (established in 2023) continue to carry the group’s legacy.

 Academic

 NPS schools are affiliated with the Central Board of Secondary Education (CBSE).
 The academic programs emphasise not only subject proficiency but also skill development.
-NPS integrates a flexible and continuous assessment model that caters to diverse learning styles.
-The curriculum blends traditional academic rigour with modern pedagogical methods, creating a dynamic environment for students from Kindergarten through Grade 12.
+NPS integrates a flexible and continuous assessment model that caters to diverse learning style,they are creating a dynamic environment for students from Kindergarten through Grade 12 (NPS West has no Grade 11 or 12).

-Academic Achievements

-Schools under the National Public School Educational Institutions group have consistently reported strong CBSE board exam results.

-In 2024, NPS branches contributed to Bengaluru’s Class 10 pass rate of 98.9%, with several students also securing above 95% in Class 12 exams.
-NPS Mysuru recorded a 100% pass rate in Class 10.
-Past reports have also highlighted excellent results in both Class 10 and 12.